pracsol/ModernDiskQueue/README.md

 session.SerializationStrategy = new SerializationStrategyXml<MyClass>();
 ```

 ### Implementing Custom Serialization Strategies
 As mentioned earlier, if you want to handle your own serialization you can do it with your own service
-employing `IPersistentQueue` to store byte arrays, or you can create an implementation of
+generating byte arrays passed to `IPersistentQueue` (out-of-band), or you can create an implementation of
-`ISerializationStrategy<T>` to use with the strongly-typed `IPersistentQueue<T>`.
+`ISerializationStrategy<T>` to use with the strongly-typed `IPersistentQueue<T>` (in-band).

-Implementing `ISerializationStrategy<T>` requires the implementation of `Serialize`
+Implementing `ISerializationStrategy<T>` requires the implementation of the following methods: `Serialize`;
-`SerializeAsync`, `Deserialize`, and `DeserializeAsync` methods.
-There are two base classes that you can
+`SerializeAsync`; `Deserialize`; and `DeserializeAsync`.
+Two base classes that you can
-inherit to cut this work in half: `AsyncSerializationStrategyBase` and `SyncSerializationStrategyBase`.
+inherit will cut this work in half: `AsyncSerializationStrategyBase` and `SyncSerializationStrategyBase`.
 `AsyncSerializationStrategyBase` contains abstract definitions for the async methods, with virtual
-methods to satisfy the sync definitions, which just invoke the your async methods.
+methods to satisfy the sync definitions.
+Those sync methods just invoke the your async methods.
 `SyncSerializationBase` contains the opposite.
 These base classes let you implement `ISerializationStrategy<T>`
 without having to implement all four methods, which can reduce friction if you know you're
 focusing on one idiom or the other.

 #### Example of a Custom Serialization Strategy
 This is a very basic example of a custom serialization strategy using MessagePack.
-It implements the `ISerializationStrategy<T>` interface and uses the MessagePack library to
+It implements the `ISerializationStrategy<T>` interface and uses the third-party MessagePack library to
 serialize and deserialize objects of type `T`.
 The `SerializeAsync` method converts the
 object to a byte array, while the `DeserializeAsync` method converts the byte array back to an
 object of type `T`.